wimalopaan/opentx/README.md

 * Telemetry
 * Audio tones, alarms and vario custom implementation
 * Bootloader (DFU bootloader) - Start by pushing trims to the center, like regular OpenTX one
-* USB (To enable on standard cable: General Settings > USB Detect set to "Once")
+* USB Joystick & Storage modes (To enable on standard cable: General Settings > USB Detect: "Once")
-  * Joystick mode
-  * Mass Storage to backup/restore eeprom

 ## Navigation: